Community Coordinator Position Details

 - Visit the Career Centre or UC Success Centre for cover letter, resume, and interview tips

 The selection process consists of an interview.
 Due to the volume of applications, not all applicants will be granted an interview.
-The Assistant to the Dean of Students, Student Life will be in touch with all applicants regarding the status of their applications.
+The Coordinator, Student Community Development will be in touch with all applicants regarding the status of their applications.

-The interview blocks will take place February 29th, 2020 starting at 10:00AM .
-The interview will last approximately 30 minutes.
+The interview blocks will take place on April 22nd and 23rd starting at 9:30 am .
+The interview will be virtual on MS Teams and will last approximately 30 minutes.
+It is recommended that you have access to a webcam and a mic.
+If this is not available to you we will schedule a phone interview instead.
 The interview will consist of a series of questions that will allow candidates to demonstrate relevant skills and experiences.
-A telephone interview for people unable to interview in person can be arranged.

 After interviews have been completed, the Community Coordinator selection committee will review all materials gathered during the selection process, including your application, cover letter and resume, interview, and references.
-You will be notified of your application status by email in early March.
-Please note that University College maintains an extensive waiting list and we make offers throughout the spring and summer, should positions become available.
+You will be notified of your application status by email in late April.
+Please note that University College maintains an extensive waiting list and we may make offers throughout the summer, should positions become available.